Research Plan: Grubble Project

 - Most participants ordered food delivery for convenience and time-saving, especially after work or on weekends.

-- Several mentioned ordering as a treat or to avoid decision-making process when tired indicating emotional as well as functional motivations.
+- Several mentioned ordering when they don’t want to cook or to be practical, indicating emotional as well as functional motivations.

-- A few participants highlighted the social aspect, such as ordering with friends or partners as part of a shared experience.
+- A participant highlighted the social aspect, such as ordering with friends/ partners as part of a shared experience.

 Decision-Making & Comparison Behaviour

-- Around 70% of participants reported using two or more apps to compare prices, delivery fees, and available restaurants before ordering.
+- 2-in-3 of participants reported using two or more apps to compare prices, delivery fees, and available restaurants before ordering.
+In-app comparisons were also reported when selecting dishes from multiple restaurants, and then comparing them in the basket.

-- Users typically reported starting with their preferred app (based on habit or usual availability of their favorite restaurants) but switched when prices or promotions differed.
+- Users typically reported starting with their preferred app (based on habit or usual availability of their favorite restaurants).

 - They stated that the comparison is usually manual and time-consuming, requiring switching between apps and re-entering similar search terms.